AVEVA/CONNECT-data-services-developer-docs/content/set-up/clients/authorization-code-client-procedure.md

 ---
 # Add an authorization code client

 Authorization code clients provide a secure means of authenticating users to customer web applications that use OCS as their backend.
-Follow this procedure to add an authorization code client.
+To add an authorization code client, follow these steps:

 1. In the left pane, select **Security** > **Clients**.